fbpx

 The rain radar tiles are displayed exactly over the visible area on the map.

-Thermal map
+Thermal overlay

 “Display basic thermal overlay” provides information about possible thermal uplifts without any filtering (day of the year and the time of the day).